There's a moment at work — a deadline collapsing, a room going tense, someone looking to you for the answer — and something shifts.

 What that built in you: a pressure response that moves before it thinks.
 In adult life, this shows up as decisiveness that can look almost reckless to people who need more processing time.
 The former wrestler in the room during a crisis is often the first one with an answer — not because they're not taking it seriously, but because their stress response has been trained to compress the evaluation-to-action timeline dramatically.

 In our experience working with and around former competitive athletes, this group tends to describe their best pressure performances in adult life with phrases like "I just reacted" or "I didn't think — I knew what to do."
 That's not luck.
-That's the nervous system doing exactly what thousands of competitive repetitions built it to do.
+That's the nervous system doing precisely what thousands of competitive repetitions built it to do.

 The adult stress signature: fast, decisive, action-oriented.
 They resolve pressure by moving through it, not by analyzing it.
 Meetings that circle without deciding frustrate them.
 Ambiguity without action feels physically uncomfortable.